 1

-• Inside your downloaded OpenEars distribution there is a folder called "Frameworks".
+• Inside your downloaded OpenEars distribution there is a folder called "Framework".
 Drag that folder into your app project in Xcode.
-Make absolutely sure that in the add dialog "Create groups for any added folders" is selected and NOT "Create folder references for any added folders" because the wrong setting here will prevent your app from working.
+Make absolutely sure that in the add dialog, "Create groups for any added folders" is selected and NOT "Create folder references for any added folders", and that "Copy items into destination group's folder (if needed)" is selected.
+The wrong settings here will prevent your app from working.

 • Optional: to save space in your app binary, go to the build settings for your app target and search for the setting "Deployment Postprocessing" and set it to "Yes".